SAP-samples/successfactors-extension-calculate-employee-seniority/09-RunCAPApplicationInSAPBusinessApplicationStudio/README.md

     ![Open App](./images/bas-new-3.png)

-    Please navigate to instances and subscriptions in SAP BTP cockpit and create keys for all the dependent services as shown below
+    Please navigate to instances and subscriptions in SAP BTP cockpit and create keys for all the dependent services, as shown below

     ![Open App](./images/bas-new-2.png)

-    for example: if you need to create key for seniority-calc-db service, name it seniority-calc-db-key (append -key to the name of service)
+    for example: if you need to create a service key for the seniority-calc-db service, name it seniority-calc-db-key (append -key to the name of service)

 3. Run the application locally in your SAP Business Application Studio environment by executing the following command in the root directory of your project in the terminal: